Merrimack Warriors men's ice hockey: Scott Borek era (2018-present)

 Scott Borek was hired as the team's head coach on April 9, 2018.
-After a couple of unsuccessful seasons under Borek things started to change for him and the warriors.
-During the 2021–22 season the warriors had there first winning season in nearly 10 years going 19–15–1.
-They kept this momentum going during following year in 2022–23 season.
+After a couple of unsuccessful seasons under Borek things started to change for him and the Warriors.
+During the 2021–22 season the Warriors had their first winning season in nearly 10 years going 19–15–1.
+They kept this momentum going during following year in the 2022–23 season.
 But just before the season would start tragedy struck the program as 6th year assist coach Josh Ciocco would die suddenly.
-The warriors would wear a black patch on their jerseys this season with the initials JC honoring their former coach.
-Even with this adversity the warriors would go on to have a great season.
+The Warriors would wear a black patch on their jerseys this season with the initials JC honoring their former coach.
+Even with this adversity the Warriors would go on to have a great season.
 As Borek led the warriors to a 23-14-1 record.
-Being ranked in the top 20 for most of the season and finished 2nd in hockey east.
-This gave them a first round by in the 2023 Hockey east Tournament.
-They played Boston college in the quarterfinals and won 1–0 in double overtime advancing to the semifinals in the TD garden for the first time in since 2011.
-They would face bitter rival Umass Lowell in the semifinals.
-The warriors would once again win in double overtime 2–1.
-Making it to the hockey east championship game for the first time since 2011.
-Where they would lose a heartbreaker to Boston university 3–2 in overtime.
-The warriors season would not end here though as they would get a at large bid to the 2023 NCAA tournament as the No. 14 team in the country.
-This was the third time the warriors had made the D1 tournament.
+Being ranked in the top 20 for most of the season and finished 2nd in Hockey East.
+This gave them a first round bye in the 2023 Hockey East Tournament.
+They played Boston College in the quarterfinals and won 1–0 in double overtime advancing to the semifinals in the TD Garden for the first time since 2011.
+They would face Umass Lowell in the semifinals.
+The Warriors would once again win in double overtime 2–1 making it to the Hockey East championship game for the first time since 2011.
+They would go on to lose a heartbreaker to Boston University 3–2 in overtime.
+The Warriors season would not end here though as they would get an at large bid to the 2023 NCAA tournament as the No. 14 team in the country.
+This was the third time the Warriors had made the D1 tournament.
 They faced Quinnipiac in the first round and lost 5–0.
 During the 2023–24 season Merrimack captain Ben Brar broke the program record for most games played.
-He finished his tenure with 155 total games with the warriors.
+He finished his tenure with 155 total games with the Warriors.

+After two unsuccessful seasons Borek and the Warriors would turn things around after starting the 2025–26 season 5-10, they would finish out the regular season strong going on a 12-5-2 run and finished 10-12-2 in hockey east play.
+During the 2026 Hockey East men's tournament they knocked off UMass Lowell 5-3 in the opening round and then beat the #1 seed Providence College 3-2 in overtime to reach the semifinals at the TD Garden for just the fourth time.
+The Warriors then beat UMass 2-0 in the semifinals to make their third Hockey East championship game appearance.
+They would defeat UConn in the championship game 2-1, winning their first ever Hockey East tournament championship in program history along with becoming the first ever #8 seed to do so.
+They were defeated by North Dakota 3-0 in the NCAA Northeast Regional Semifinal.